eric-le-12/selfdeblur/README.md

 For levin dataset: remember to edit path to groundtruth files on line 5, path to deblured results on line 13, and path to other works on line 4

-For lai dataset: edit path to ground-truth 4,5,21 to update path to other works, path to gt and path to results
+For lai dataset: edit line 4,5,21 to update path to other works, path to gt and path to results

 ## Useful link